NiloyRicky/extensionWebToSheetLoggerNiloyq933/README.md

 - Content script injected into active webpages.
 - Logs "Hello from content script" in the console.
 - Context menu option to capture highlighted text, page URL, and timestamp.
+- - **Floating "Save" button appears when text is selected.**
+- **Captures and logs selected text on button click.**

+## DAY-2 Progress

+## Description
+This Chrome extension allows users to highlight text on any webpage and save it along with metadata such as timestamp, title, and page URL.
+It currently logs this data to the console and will later integrate with Google Sheets.

+## Features
+- Popup interface with basic controls.
+- Content script injected into active webpages.
+- Logs "Hello from content script" in the console.
+- **Floating "Save" button appears when text is selected.**
+- **Captures and logs selected text on button click.**

 ## Installation
 1. Clone or download this repository.